- 4 Oct: 11 finalists in the Software Quality Award, sponsored by Yegor Bugayenko, our CTO, were selected today

 - 29 Sep: We started a new iOS app project.
 It's a new tech stack for us: Swift, CocoaPods, Alamofire, TestFlight, etc.

-Explain us your requirements, be it a web system, a mobile app, or a Big Data who-knows-what.
-We will give you our best team of free-lancers, all working remotely.
-We will orchestrate their work, keeping you an active participant of the project.
+Present us with your requirements, be it a web system, mobile app, or Big Data who-knows-what.
+We will give you our best team of freelancers, all working remotely, and we will orchestrate their work, keeping you an active participant in the project.

 440 North Wolfe Road, #61